Where Does CBD Come From?February 19, 2019

-Hemp extract is not to be confused with hemp seed oil.
+It is not to be confused with hemp seed oil.
 Whereas hemp extract is created using the whole hemp plant, hemp seed oil is made specifically from the seeds.
-While hemp seed oil has many health benefits, it does not contain the higher levels of cannabinoids seen in hemp extract.

-While hemp extract and CBD isolate are both derived from the hemp plant, these products differ in a few ways.
+While both derived from the hemp plant, these products differ in a few ways.

-Isolate contains only CBD, which means it contains greater amounts of molecule when compared to hemp extract.
+Isolate contains only CBD, which means it contains greater amounts of molecule.
 A depth of research demonstrates that CBD isolate impacts numerous body systems via the endocannabinoid system.

 To address the argument that full spectrum oils are superior, CBD isolate can be combined with terpenes, which have also been found to increased bioavailability and enhance CBD’s effects.
 Nanotechnology has also been applied to CBD isolate, which makes it easier for the body to process and distribute CBD.